madtv129/madtv129/README.md

 📕 I'm a recently graduated highschool student who is currently looking to expand their horizons on programming.

-✏️ Currently working and studying under UBC's HackCamp Weekend to get the basics and submit a project!
+✏️ Currently studying at BCIT and working on personal projects.

 🎮 Love gaming and love to program most things game related!